Marcin-Malek/task-list-react/README.md

 - JS (ES6)
 - React.js
 - Styled Components
+- Redux
+- Redux-saga
+- React-Router
 - OpenGraph
 - Git

 ### Functionalities

 Task List project helps users manage their tasks.
 It allows users to create completely new task as well as deleting or marking chosen task as done.
+One of additional features is fetching example tasks from app storage.
+Project also contains a page with a brief description of this application author.

 Described functionalities are shortly presented in the animation below: